GRAD 500 Writing and Publishing a Scientific Paper Workshop (ONLINE)

-This four-week, writing-intensive workshop is designed for NIH trainees and biomedical scientists at all levels.
+This four-session, writing-intensive workshop is designed for NIH trainees and biomedical scientists.
 Participants will write a draft of a research paper based on data generated from their current or previous study for publication in a peer-reviewed science journal.

 This workshop focuses on the organization of a scientific research paper, with an emphasis on the two most difficult sections to write, Introduction and Discussion.
 It will also cover designing tables and figures and writing a clear and concise abstract and cover letter for submission to a science journal.
 In addition, participants will learn about the publication process from a science journal editor's perspective, along with how to choose the right science journal for their paper as well as how to navigate peer review.
-Participants will receive and provide feedback on weekly written assignments through peer review groups and will also receive feedback on their writing from the instructor.
+Participants will receive editorial feedback on weekly written assignments from the instructor.

 - Write a rough draft of a scientific paper, focusing on the two hardest sections to write—the introduction and the discussion

-- Understand the publishing process, including learning about why manuscripts get accepted/rejected
+- Understand the publishing process, including why manuscripts get accepted/rejected

 - Respond effectively to reviewers' comments